 8:05pm THE FEMALE CLOSET

-A fascinating collage of archival photographs, home movies and interviews exploring the lesbian histories of women artists across the 20th century: Victorian photographer Alice Austen, German Dada collagist Hannah Höch, and contemporary painter Nicole Eisenman.
+Hammer’s fascinating collage of archival photographs, home movies and interviews explores the lesbian histories of women artists across the 20th century: American photographer Alice Austen, German Dada collagist Hannah Höch, and contemporary painter Nicole Eisenman.
 A careful examination of the museum as “closet”, and a thoughtful lesson on the importance of creating and archiving feminist artwork.